Edward King-Harman: Early life

 King-Harman was the son of Lawrence Harman King-Harman and his wife Cecilia Johnstone of Stirling.
 His father was the younger son of Robert King, 1st Viscount Lorton and inherited from him the estates of Rockingham, County Roscommon, and Newcastle, Ballymahon, County Longford.
 King-Harman was educated at Eton and became a lieutenant in the 60th Rifles and captain in the Longford Militia.
-He inherited Rockingham which was a fine house built by John Nash, but altered in a less than sympathetic way in the late 19th century in order to provide more accommodation.
+He inherited Rockingham Estate which was a fine house built by John Nash, but altered in a less than sympathetic way in the late 19th century in order to provide more accommodation.
 He was J.P. for the counties of Sligo, Longford and Westmeath and Honorary Colonel of the 5th Battalion, Connaught Rangers.
 He published in the Freeman's Journal and was a member of the Arts Club from 1863 until his death.

 Political career

-King-Harman stood unsuccessfully as Isaac Butt's Nationalist Home Rule candidate in the May 1870 rerun of the December 1869 Longford by-election after the result of the first vote was overturned.
-In January 1877, he was elected Member of Parliament for Sligo County but lost the seat at the 1880 general election.
+King-Harman stood unsuccessfully as the Home Government Association candidate in the May 1870 rerun of the December 1869 Longford by-election after the result of the first vote was overturned.
+In January 1877, he was elected Member of Parliament for County Sligo but lost the seat at the 1880 general election.
 He then became Lord Lieutenant and Custos Rotulorum of Roscommon in 1878.
-In 1883 he was elected MP for Dublin County, until the seat was divided under the Redistribution of Seats Act 1885.
+In 1883 he was elected MP for County Dublin, until the seat was divided under the Redistribution of Seats Act 1885.
 He was initially a Nationalist Home Ruler but subsequently became a Unionist.
 As result of Gladstone's Representation of the People Act 1884 which would extend the Irish franchise, some Orangemen were threatening violence and T. P. O'Connor complained in parliament of several politicians using inflammatory language.
 O'Connor quoted as an example King-Harman's advice to "Keep the cartridge in the rifle."